bhuga/bhuga.net/blog_posts/xhr-uploading-directly-to-s3-with-a-ruby-backend.md

 This won't actually work, because of...

-### Gotcha 2: Flash adds a form parameter to uploads.
+### Gotcha 2: Flash adds a form parameter to uploads

 Every ActionScript uploader adds a `Filename` parameter to the form associated with file uploads over HTTP.
 A few stackoverflow answers claim it can't be